beginner-corp/docs.begin.com/src/shared/docs/en/guides/scheduled.md

 ### `src/views/doc.js`

 This file is serving the HTML view of our app.
-Every module inside of our `views` folder is available to all of our `GET` functions.
+Every module inside our `views` folder is available to all of our `GET` functions.

 ```javascript
 // src/views/doc.js